 - With 60 minute classes we spent 2 days each on chapters 1 & 2, and one day each on the rest of the chapters.

-- This time, I did a better job differentiating between my two classes of Spanish 1.
-I used to insist that we did the same activities each class, but the personality of each class and time of day makes such a difference.
-1st hour is always sleepy and needs waking up.
-They enjoy reading out loud and group work.
 While 4th hour is wild and right before lunch.
-This class loves moving, such as acting out scenes with the audio book, or with reader’s theater.
+This class loves moving, such as acting out scenes with the audiobook, or with reader’s theater.
 They like quickly reading on their own, and then doing comprehension Kahoots.
 Just search “brandon brown” and there are lots of great public Kahoots.

 - Something else I just added this year was a Chapter 9 – Running Dictation.
 I just typed up 8 main events of the chapter in large print, and posted them around the hallway.
 See instructions of how to implement it here.